jess-bk/aws-bootcamp-cruddur-2023/journal/week8.md

 * Create IAM policies using the createPolicyBucketAccess method, passing in the bucket ARN.
 * Attach the policies to the Lambda function using the addToRolePolicy method.

-7. Set the environment varibales, create a .env.file and create a .env.example.env
+7. Set the environment varibales, create a .env.file and create a .env.example
 ```
 UPLOADS_BUCKET_NAME="cruddur-uploaded-avatars-jessbkcloudcampus"
 ASSETS_BUCKET_NAME="assets.jessbkcloudcampus.com"